Mjz86/C_colon/mcc.md

-unaligned / aligned
+unaligned / aligned( default)

-the alignment of this type might be neglected
+the alignment of this type might be as low as 1 byte, however if the type itself is fractionally aligned the alignment can be as low as 1 bit.

-unsafe / safe
+unsafe / safe( default)